Camilla, Georgia: Higher education

-Law and government
+Government

 The legislative authority of the government of the City of Camilla is vested in the six-member Council.
 Council members serve for terms of four years and until their respective successors are elected and qualified.
 Three members are elected from and by the voters of Council District No. 1, and three members are elected from and by the voters of Council District No. 2.